FlatsWire/api-v1.0/README.md

 	y = (((7 - 6) / (7 - 5)) x 1116) + (((6 - 5) / (7 - 5)) x 1303) = 558 + 652 = 1210 EUR
 ```

-At the moment the function returns only net prices (without PBN margin).
-I'm thinking to add an optional parameter called retail which is a boolean.
-If at 1, the function returns retail (with your margin) prices else the net prices.

 ### Booking